Zenshin Wellness

 I often get asked this question by new clients.
 It is Seitai to answer it simply.

-It is a gentle and non-invasive movement therapy conducted with me and my client together to re-balance their body alignment.
+It is a gentle and non-invasive movement therapy conducted with me and my client together to re-balance their body from feet to the head.
 It is followed by an approach to your fascia and muscles which feels like having a massage or shiatsu.
 People who are used to deep tissue massage and general remedial massage would probably get frustrated by my session as I hardly touch sore/tight spots.
 Instead, I look at my client's body structure holistically and work on body parts that they might not think it is relevant to their symptom(s).
 For example, I would touch the legs for soreness in the neck.

 3. Why do I have to have a self-care program?

 Because I would like you to alleviate your uncomfortable symptom(s) as quickly as possible.
+It would help stay your body alignment after a Seitai appointment.

 Also exercises* improve a variety of pain effectively based on my own experiences.